-- 10.5.3.1 Interpretation of the burst test results shall involve: - examination of the pressure/time curve or pressure/volume of water used curve, to determine the pressure at which plastic deformation of the cylinder commences, together with the burst pressure; - b) examination of the burst tear and of the shape of its edges. - 10.5.3.2 For the results of a burst test to be considered satisfactory, the following requirements shall be met - a) The observed yield pressure, p_y , shall be equal to or greater than $\frac{1}{F} \times$ the test pressure, i.e. Equation (4):
+10.5.3.1 Interpretation of the burst test results shall involve:

+- examination of the pressure/time curve or pressure/volume of water used curve, to determine the pressure at which plastic deformation of the cylinder commences, together with the bursting pressure; - b) examination of the burst tear and of the shape of its edges. - 10.5.3.2 For the results of a burst test to be considered satisfactory, the following requirements shall be met. - a) The observed yield pressure, p_y , shall be greater than or equal to $\frac{1}{F} \times$ the test pressure, i.e. Equation (5):

-$$p{y} \geqslant \frac{1}{F} \times p{h} \tag{4}$$
+$$p{y} \geqslant \frac{1}{F} \times p{h} \tag{5}$$

-- b) The actual burst pressure, p_b , shall be equal to or greater than 1,6 times the test pressure, i.e. $p_b \ge 1$,6 p_h . - 10.5.3.3 The cylinder shall remain in one piece and shall not fragment. - 10.5.3.4 The main fracture shall be in the cylindrical portion and shall not be brittle, i.e. the fracture edges shall be inclined with respect to the wall.
+- b) The actual burst pressure, p_h , shall be greater than or equal to 1,6 times the test pressure, i.e. $p_h \ge 1,6 p_h$. - 10.5.3.3 The cylinder shall remain in one piece and shall not fragment. - 10.5.3.4 The main fracture shall be in the cylindrical portion and shall not be brittle, i.e. the fracture edges shall be inclined with respect to the wall.
 The tear shall not reveal a significant defect in the metal and in no case shall reach the neck.
-For concave bases, the tear shall not run further than the cylindrical body at the base end and, for convex bases, the tear shall not reach the centre of the base. - 10.5.3.5 For cylinders with a wall thickness of less than 7,5 mm, the fracture shall be acceptable only if it conforms to one of the following descriptions: - a) longitudinal, without branching (see Figure 10); - b) longitudinal, with a side branching at each end, which in no case extends beyond the longitudinal plane normal to the fracture plane (see Figure 11).
+For concave bases, the tear shall not run further than the cylindrical body at the base end and, for convex bases, the tear shall not reach the centre of the base. - 10.5.3.5 For cylinders with a guaranteed minimum wall thickness, a', less than 7,5 mm, the fracture shall be acceptable only if it conforms to one of the following descriptions: - a) longitudinal, without branching (Figure 12); - b) longitudinal, with a side branching at each end which in no case exceeds one third of the cylinder circumference (Figure 13).

-10.5.4 Acceptance criteria
+10.5.3.6 Acceptance criteria

-Figure 10 and Figure 11 illustrate satisfactory burst test profiles and batches represented by such results shall be accepted.
+Figure 12 and Figure 13 illustrate satisfactory burst test profiles and batches represented by such results shall be accepted.

-If the configuration of the fracture does not conform to Figure 10 or Figure 11, but all other material and mechanical tests are satisfactory, investigation of the cause of the non-conformity shall be undertaken prior to acceptance or rejection of the batch.
+If the configuration of the fracture does not conform to Figure 12 or Figure 13, but all other material and mechanical tests are satisfactory, investigation of the cause of the non-conformity shall be undertaken prior to acceptance or rejection of the batch.